tytydraco/yessleep/out/Im_going_to_Caelum_Forest_Preserve.md

 I turned to take one last look at the pit before bolting as fast as I could back in the direction of the clearing, which led to my car.
 It was still dark outside, but I used the roots as best I could to orient myself in a direction.

-Andrew did not make any attempt to stop me, his cheers of reverence still ringing out from behind me as I ran.
+Andrew did not make any attempt to stop me, his cheers of adoration still ringing out from behind me as I ran.
 I sprinted through the rows of trees, not daring to touch any of them.
 I ran for an eternity before finally seeing the clearing that marked the end of the trail.
 I didn’t turn back for my gear; this place can fucking keep it for all I care.

 It took me 10 minutes to get back to my car, far shorter than it should have been, but I was beyond the point of questioning.
 I sped away from that place as fast as I could, and when I looked back for just a moment, I caught a glimpse of Her in the distance.